MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] create a singly-linked generic list from scratch?
 - [ ] create a doubly-linked generic list from scratch?

+#### hash tables

+- [ ] make a hash table that uses open addressing to handle collisions?
+- [ ] implement lazy deletion in an open-addressed hash table?
+- [ ] describe how different probe sequences (linear, quadratic, double hashing) are used to find empty slots or target keys?
+- [ ] make a hash table that uses chaining with linked lists to handle collisions?